.

 Historically, footwear has signaled status, identity, and craftsmanship, with early examples made from materials such as woven textiles, wood, felt, and leather.
 From the 15th to the 19th centuries, shoes evolved alongside social structures, becoming markers of class and cultural distinction.

 The 20th century introduced radical innovation in both design and materials, including steel-reinforced stiletto heels, plastics, zippers, Velcro, and advanced synthetic fibers.
 This period blurred the boundaries between utilitarian footwear, athletic design, and high fashion.
-The collection includes works by influential designers and houses such as Roger Vivier, Salvatore Ferragamo, Vivienne Westwood, Beth and Herbert Levine, Manolo Blahnik, and Charles Jourdan.
+The collection includes works by influential designers and houses such as Roger Vivier, Salvatore Ferragamo, Vivienne Westwood, Beth and Herbert Levine, Tokio Kunagai, Manolo Blahnik, and Charles Jourdan.
+(Click the links above to explore the collections.)

-It also features designers such as Martin Margiela and Alexander McQueen, whose conceptual approaches challenge traditional footwear construction through deconstruction, absence, and reinterpretation of form.
+It also features designers such as Martin Margiela, Alexander McQueen, and Kei Kagami, whose conceptual approaches challenge traditional footwear construction through deconstruction, absence, and reinterpretation of form.

 In the 21st century, sneakers have become a defining cultural force, reshaping the relationship between performance, fashion, and identity.
 Their evolution reflects broader shifts in youth culture, design innovation, and global exchange.